SRay-2020/MP3--Novel_Writing_APP/README.md

 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 6. Note Editor -
 - Expected Behaviour: Page will load correctly and promptly, with all elements in place where they should be.
 - Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

+7. Login/Register -

+- Expected Behaviour: Page will load correctly and promptly, with all elements in place where they should be.
+- Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
+- Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.